wp-cli/handbook/_posts/2016-12-12-the-big-question.md

 * [$500/year](https://runcommand.memberful.com/checkout?plan=17527)
 * [$100/year](https://runcommand.memberful.com/checkout?plan=17526)

+Or, phrased another way, how much time does WP-CLI save you?

 If the experiment goes well, then we're in business!
 Your purchase will support ongoing maintenance of WP-CLI, as well as development of new commands like [wp doctor](https://runcommand.io/wp/doctor/) and [wp profile](https://runcommand.io/wp/profile/), [improvements to the website and package index](http://wp-cli.org/docs/wish-list/), and so on.

 If the experiment doesn't go well, then at least I can say I tried :) I'll refund everyone's money, and decide what plan B is.